jeollantino/recipe-box/README.md

 #### General:

+The Recipe Box Android App project utilizes the following libraries that demonstrates the app's functionality:
+- Retrofit
+- Glide
+- MVVM
+- Concurrency (Coroutine)

-The app's list page consists of the following details from the API:
+The app's recipe list page consists of the following details from the API:
 - Recipe Name
 - Icon
 - Details
 - Tags

-The app's detail page displays a long description (if any) and other specific details for the selected recipe.
+The app's recipe detail page displays a long description and other specific information for the selected recipe.

 #### Persistence: